mohammad-akhlaghi/maneage-fork/README.md

      following contents.
 Just replace `UID` with your user ID (found in step 1 above).
 Note that we are manually setting the `maneager` (user) password to `123` and the root password to '456' (both should be repeated because they must be confirmed by `passwd`).
+To install other operating systems, just change the contents on the `FROM` line.
+For example, for CentOS 7 you can use `FROM centos:centos7`, for the latest CentOS, you can use `FROM centos:latest` (you may need to add this line `RUN yum install -y passwd` before the `RUN useradd ...` line.).

      ```
      FROM debian:stable-slim